Frequently Asked Questions:

 SEVC is here to serve you and your clients, allowing you to have direct input from a board-certified cardiologist to help you manage heart disease, inside the walls of your clinic - there's no referral to outside hospitals needed!
 At your clinic, each echocardiogram is performed only by a board-certified cardiologist using the latest generation of portable cardiac ultrasounds (GE Vivid iq).
 Our goal is to provide you with accurate, timely cardiac consultations, and give you the detailed recommendations you need to manage your cardiac patients long term.
 You will typically be emailed a detailed report prior to SEVC leaving your hospital - allowing you to address the disease process much faster than telemedicine-based options.
 SEVC is also available to answer any of your future case questions as they arise during long-term management.

-SEVC is the only mobile service where echocardiograms are performed in non-24 hour/general practice clinics by a board-certified cardiologist.
+SEVC is the only mobile service in metro Atlanta where echocardiograms are performed in daytime (non-ER/24hr) general practice clinics by a board-certified cardiologist.
 With an experienced cardiologist directly performing the echocardiograms and evaluating your patients in-person - the diagnostic, therapeutic, and case management recommendations will be optimal compared to all other services that advertise in-hospital cardiac ultrasounds around metro Atlanta.

 How do I schedule echocardiogram at my clinic?